The FP&A Trends Webinar. Five Critical Roles for Building a World-Class FP&A Team

 Data currency refers to the temporal aspect of the data asset.
 As data volume increases over time, the asset also ages and can deteriorate in relevance.
 Real-time data is helpful for an organisation to respond to the ever-changing environment in a timely fashion.

 Take this simple example: You are going to a garden party and would like to know if you need to bring a jacket to keep warm.
 To make that decision, you want to consider the weather temperature.
 Although yesterday’s weather temperature may be useful, today’s weather temperature is more relevant.
 However, this is not to say that aged data is not helpful, depending on the question the business is trying to answer.
-The seasonal temperature of your holiday destination last year can be a useful guide when deciding what type of clothes to take for your upcoming vacation.
+The seasonal temperature of your holiday destination last year can be a helpful guide when deciding what type of clothes to take for your upcoming vacation.

 Having an established data governance framework helps an organisation manage data currency.
 An established data governance framework helps to ensure that data is kept up to date and that aged data is not misused without due checks.
 From a data literacy perspective, understanding this temporary quality is crucial when using data for comparison and decision-making.